neurodata/SPORF/README.md

 p <- ncol(X) # number of features in the data d <- ceiling(sqrt(p)) # number of features to sample at each split

+# Here we specify that we want to run the standard random forest algorithm and we want to store the decrease in impurity at each split node.
+The latter option is required in order to compute Gini feature importance.
 forest <- RerF(as.matrix(iris[, 1:4]), iris[[5L]], mat.options = list(p, d, "rf", NULL), num.cores = 1L, store.impurity = TRUE)
 feature.imp <- FeatureImportance(forest, num.cores = 1L)
 ```